han18/Frontend/README.md

 This is the The backend github repository https://github.com/han18/Backend.git

-## Discription of the project:
+## Description of the project:

-HowEdible is a recipe search app that coantian recipes from all over the world with images and cooking instructions.
+HowEdible is a recipe search app that contains recipes from all over the world with images and cooking instructions.

 ## List of installed dependencies